euroargodev/argopy/docs/advanced-tools/stores/argofloat.rst

 If you are familiar with Argo float WMO numbers, you may be interested in using directly the Argo float store :class:`ArgoFloat`.

-This store aims to facilitate all Argo netcdf file load/read operations for a specific float.
-Whatever the Argo netcdf file location, local or remote, you can now delegate to **argopy** the burden of transfer protocol and GDAC paths handling.
+This store aims to facilitate all Argo files load and read operations for a specific float.
+Whatever the Argo file location, local or remote, you can delegate to **Argopy** the burden of transfer protocol and GDAC paths handling.

 All float store methods and properties are documented in the :class:`ArgoFloat` API page.